daroari/GW_4indep_work/README.md

 ## Repository contents

 This repository contains the data and code necessary to run this project.
-Figures are added as part of the results of the project.
+Results and figures are also available as part of the complete results of the project.

 ## How to contribute